 Kristin Thomasgard-Spence is the program director for the DoD’s REPI Program, which links conservation, communities and national defense.
 She provides policy and guidance to the Military Services’ land protection partnerships to sustain mission capability at 86 locations in 28 states.
 Ms. Thomasgard previously worked for the Army’s Sustainable Range Program, and she has a bachelors n political science and public administration from University of Wisconsin-La Crosse and an masters from the Johns Hopkins Carey Business School.

-Kristina Ortez de Jones grew up in California’s San Joaquin Valley and graduated from Harvard College with a degree in Anthropology.
-She is currently a master’s of public administration student at the University of New Mexico.
-She has been an organizer, advocate, policy analyst and board member on public lands and water issues for 14 years.
+Kristina Ortez grew up in California’s San Joaquin Valley.
+She graduated from Harvard College with a degree in anthropology and has an MPA from the University of New Mexico.
+Kristina has been an organizer, advocate, policy analyst and board member on public lands and water issues for fourteen years.
 She is now the executive director at Taos Land Trust.

 As Conservation Director, Krisztian protects and improves land across Georgia using conservation tools such as easements, NRCS programs, and program development to foster sustainable agriculture, wildlife habitats, and healthy communities in Georgia.
 Krisztian is a lifelong educator, with experience teaching in two-year institutions, Extension, and through community outreach on topics of planning, ecology, conservation, geospatial analysis, and water quality.